Episode 01 - A tale of 3 years

 "He is here", she said, as the terrible sound of the bike reverberated the locality.
 I entered the compound with a sack and an Ecolac bag on my left and right hand respectively.

-I prostrated to greet my parents before making my way to the house to fill my belly with some cups of fresh, cold kunu
+I prostrated to greet my parents before making my way to the house to fill my belly with some cups of fresh, cold kunu.

 “He should be able to prescribe drugs now.“, my dad shuddered to my mum though I could hear his strong, sharp voice intensified in my ears.